Product Guide

 Setting Start and End Times

-For each day that is toggled on, you set a start time and an end time that define your working window.
-For example, setting Monday to 9:00 AM - 5:00 PM means customers can book appointments that start within that window on Mondays.
-You can set different hours for different days to match your real schedule.
-If you work mornings on Tuesdays and evenings on Thursdays, configure each day independently to reflect that.
+For each active day, set a start time and end time to define your working window.
+For example, Monday 9:00 AM - 5:00 PM means customers can book within those hours.
+You can set different hours for different days -- mornings on Tuesdays and evenings on Thursdays, for instance.

 A close-up of the schedule for a single day showing the toggle, start time picker, and end time picker

-Pro Tip: Leave a buffer at the end of your day by setting your end time 30-60 minutes before you actually stop working.
-This gives you breathing room for sessions that run slightly over and time to wrap up notes before ending your day.
+Pro Tip: Set your end time 30-60 minutes before you actually stop working.
+This gives you breathing room for sessions that run over and time to wrap up notes.

 Timezone Awareness